 Implementation of a Nonlinear Inductance

-Two Fourier blocks from the Control and Measurements library of powerlib are used to analyze the fundamental component and the DC component of the current.
+Two Fourier blocks from the Control and Measurements/Measurements library are used to analyze the fundamental component and the DC component of the current.

-Using blocks of the powerlib and Simulink libraries, build the circuit shown above.
+Using blocks of the SimPowerSystems Specialized Technology and Simulink libraries, build the circuit shown above.
 To implement the i =f(ψ) relation, specify the following vectors in the 1-D Lookup Table block:

 Breakpoints 1 (flux)